hackerbande-nbg/climateguard-backend/docs/dev-process.md

 1. generate alembic migration
     ```sh
     docker exec quantum_web_dev alembic revision --autogenerate -m "YOUR_NAME"
+    copy the migration from the container to the local filesystem, e.g.
+    docker cp quantum_web_dev:/usr/src/app/migrations/versions/. ./project/migrations/versions/
     ```
 1. check if the migration looks good (with your eyes on code)